The coastguard can call upon the following resources:

 Salvage vessel Guardian with home port Den Helder is the Emergency Towing Vessel (ETV) of The Netherlands Coastguard.
 The task of the Guardian is to prevent calamities.
 With windforce 5 bft she is always at sea.
 The vessel is also used for fishery inspection, oil spillage prevention and maritime traffic research.
-This vessel is not owned by the Governmental Shipping Company, but this Company is managing the contract between the ministry of Infrastructure and Environment and Multraship.
+This vessel is not owned by the Governmental Shipping Company, but this Company is managing the contract between the ministry of Infrastructure and Water Management and Multraship.

 Patrol vessels Visarend and Zeearend and Barend Biesheuvel